l3robot/toy_datasets/README.md

-# toy_datasets
+# Toy Datasets

-A collection of toy datasets
+This is a collection of toy datasets in my projects.
+Compatible with pytorch.

+### List

+- SinMix: mixtures of gaussian